trixi-framework/HOHQMesh.jl/docs/src/testing.md

 # Testing

-During the development of HOHQMesh and HQMTool, we rely on [continuous testing](https://en.wikipedia.org/wiki/Continuous_testing) to ensure that modifications or new features do not break existing functionality or add other errors.
+During the development of HOHQMesh and its interactive functionality, we rely on [continuous testing](https://en.wikipedia.org/wiki/Continuous_testing) to ensure that modifications or new features do not break existing functionality or add other errors.
 In the main